[Linux 101] The Terminal: Don’t Be Afraid of the Dark

 Navigating the CLI (Command Line Interface) is like waking up in the middle of the night.

-If someone takes your convenient GUI (Graphical User Interface) away and throws you into a CLI screen, it feels like a power outage.
+If someone takes your pretty looking GUI (Graphical User Interface) away and throws you into a CLI screen, it might feel like a power outage.

-Imagine you took a nap on the couch and woke up at 3 A.M.
-It is pitch black.
-You know how to get to your bed, but you can’t see the obstacles on the way.
+Imagine you took a nap on a couch and woke up at 3 AM.
+It is pitch black and you know how to get to your bed, but you can’t see anything on the way.

 Using a terminal is exactly the same.
 You need to verify where you are and what is around you before you take a step.
 If you know exactly where to go, you can walk straight to your room.
 But you should always be careful not to trip.